simeonbikov/simeonbikov/README.md

 - 🚀 I like when my apps work well and look attractive 🎁

-- 🤝 I'm looking for opportunities to collaborate on some interesting projects
+- 🤝 I'm looking for opportunity to collaborate on some interesting project

 - 💬 Ask me about both the Front End and the Back End